telerik/ajax-docs/sharepoint/2007/radeditor-for-moss/customization/defining-custom-css-styles.md

 `/Program Files/Common Files/Microsoft Shared/web server extensions/12/Template/Layouts/1033/Styles`

->note The folder location can be different if you are not using US English version of MOSS.
+>tip The folder location can be different if you are not using US English version of MOSS.
 The 1033 number signifies the current culture and might be different for different language versions of MOSS.

 By modifying these CSS files you can add, edit, and delete CSS styles which are displayed in the "Apply CSS class" dropdown and are applied to the editor's content.
 When defining styles you don't have to use Microsoft's naming convention with the **.ms-rteCustom** prefix.